Go Back Up

 A broker works with several insurance companies to find the best deal for their client.
 They make carefully considered suggestions to serve their client’s interests to ensure they have the right policy for a budget-friendly price.

-Additionally, since a broker has relationships with several insurance partners, they can negotiate competitive rates and add any available discounts.
+Additionally, since an independent broker has relationships with several insurance partners, they can negotiate competitive rates and add any available discounts.

 In the event of a claim, a broker will help their client through the claim process.
 They can answer and serve as an advocate to make sure the payout is fair and delivered to the client in a reasonable time frame.

-Get expert advice from an experienced insurance professional
+Get expert advice from an experienced industry professional

 It’s an insurance broker’s job to provide their clients with personalized support so consumers can understand the insurance coverage options.
 A broker has extensive knowledge of insurance options and years of experience to draw from when consulting with a client, which comes in handy when navigating the tricky waters of insurance.